codio/site/source/docs/deployment/type-sftp.html.markdown

 ##User Name
 You will need to supply a valid user name for your remote server regardless of the authentication method.

-##Public Key Authentication
-Codio auto-generates a public key that is uniquely associated with your user account.
-You can find this public key in the [User Settings dialog](/docs/account-settings/public-key).

-A full explanation of how to set up SSH on your server is beyond the scope of this user guide and most developers will be familiar this process.
-For novices, there are plenty of good resources out there such as [Ubuntu's own user guide](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).

 ##Password Authentication
 If you are using a public key then you can leave the password field empty.